HydroponicAdvice.comUpdated July 2026

 Best forProductCheck Price

-OverallTop PickAeroGarden HarvestSix pods, 20W LED, handles herbs and lettuce well without paying for features you won't useCheck Price on Amazon
+OverallTop PickAeroGarden HarvestSix pods and a 20W LED that grow herbs and lettuce beautifully, without paying for height and features herb growers never useCheck Price on Amazon

 Not sure which setup is right for you?